vtenh/terraform-starter-kits/README.md

 # AWS Terraform starter kits
 Provide basic buiding blocks for terraform.
+This mean to serve rails app ( 6.x.x ).
+We build this to manage VTENH infrastructure in AWS cloud.
+Constribution is welcome to extend beyond our need to other usecases.

 ## GET STARTED